Coursesuite/CA_DurationSpin/README.md

 # CA_DurationSpin

 Number spinner web component with hh:mm:ss format with holdable button increment/decrement controls.
+You can also change the value using the mouse wheel.

 ![example](screenshot.gif)